This is a review of the Best Ultralight Sleeping Bags for backpacking in 2023.

 Triple Crown Hiker Rob “Stone” Sweeney has used the Feathered Friends Hummingbird on the Continental Divide Trail, Arizona Trail, Hayduke Trail, Finger Lakes Trail, Long Trail, Colorado Trail, John Muir Trail, and The Grand Enchantment Trail.
 He likes the lightweight, small pack size, high build quality, and has had no issues with the zippers or cords.

-Despite washing the bag at the end of every hiking season it is starting to develop some clumping issues.
+Despite washing the bag at the end of every hiking season he noted that it is starting to develop some clumping issues.
 After an amazing 5000+ miles / 8000km of use, it is starting to develop cold spots.
 The down is getting pushed to the sides when he turns in it, leading to cold spots overnight.
 Follow his journey on Instagram: @HikingStone

 If you want more room inside the bag, look at the wider Swallow or Swift down bags, or even take a look at the Feathered Friends Flicker which is a hybrid sleeping bag and quilt.
 They have the same high-quality materials with slightly larger internal dimensions and weight.